 Deciding with your family that a loved one needs dedicated care from a nursing home is a heart-wrenching decision.
 When you trust an institution with a loved one’s care, you believe that their staff will provide excellent treatment.
 It’s a reasonable expectation, but some nursing homes fail to meet it.

 Our Monroe, NC nursing home negligence lawyers believe in holding the facilities and staff members liable for their carelessness.
-We’ll take steps to make them face the consequences of their actions and recover full, fair compensation for you and your family.
-You don’t have to face down an unfeeling corporation alone.
-Call us at (877) 293-9912 today to schedule a free consultation.
+We’ll take the necessary steps to make them face the consequences of their actions and recover full, fair compensation for you and your family.
+You don’t have to face an unfeeling corporation alone.
+Call us at (704) 291-9200 today to schedule a free consultation.

 Physical abuse against a nursing home patient happens when a staff member or resident uses physical force leading to bodily harm or death.
 Signs that your loved one could be the victim of physical abuse include: